MingiJeong/MingiJeong.github.io/_news/announcement_10.md

 inline: true
 ---

-I gave an invited talk at KRISO (Korea Research Institute of Ships and Ocean Engineering)
+I gave an invited talk at KRISO (Korea Research Institute of Ships and Ocean Engineering) `Robust Perception and Navigation of Autonomous Surface Vehicle in Challenging Environment`